csm123/FeedlyAPIProxy/README.md

 Parameter | Description
 --------- | -----------
-`url`    | Required.
-The URL of the RSS feed.
+`url`    | The URL of the RSS feed.
 Alternatively, you can specify a `stream_id` as defined in Feedly's API reference.
+Either the `url` or `stream_id` is required.
-`count`   | Optional.
-The number of entries to retrieve from the feed.
+`count`   | The number of entries to retrieve from the feed.
 Default is `DEFAULT_COUNT` or 10.
+Optional.
-`key`     | Required if the `API_KEY` configuration variable exists.
-This is not a Feedly API key, but a key that you set that guards access to this app.
+`key`     | Set a key that will be required to make a request to this app.
+This is not a Feedly API key and not passed to Feedly.
+Required if the `API_KEY` configuration variable exists.

 This returns [Feedly stream contents](https://developer.feedly.com/v3/streams/#get-the-content-of-a-stream) in JSON format, containing an `items` array with [Feedly entries](https://developer.feedly.com/v3/entries/).